What Is It Like to Attend USC?

 Suites have four rooms with double occupancy and two bathrooms, which means that they can accommodate a maximum of eight guests.

-Students are able to have more independent lifestyles, with more space and privacy, when they live in apartments, which are units with one or two bedrooms that can each accommodate two people and a full kitchen.
+Students can have more independent lifestyles, with more space and privacy, when they live in apartments, which are units with one or two bedrooms that can each accommodate two people and a full kitchen.

 What you choose to eat will be one of the most essential aspects of your residential experience while you are a student at USC.

-The program offers a variety of meal options, ranging from standard dining halls to a combination of restaurants, cafes, and convenience stores, with the goal of catering to the specific preferences and requirements of the student community.
+The program offers a variety of meal options, ranging from standard dining halls to a combination of restaurants, cafes, and convenience stores, to cater to the specific preferences and requirements of the student community.

 Meal plans are allotted to students based on their housing location as well as their academic standing.
 Students who live in housing that does not mandate the purchase of a meal plan have the option of participating in any of the available meal plans on an a la carte basis.